meshhq/terraform-meshhq-ecs-cluster/terraform.md

 # Automating ECS Deployments with Terraform

 We make liberal use of AWS's Elastic Container Service at Mesh.
-Wether we are standing up a clusters for one of our consulting customers or one of our in house products, we interact with the service on a near daily basis.
+Wether we are standing up a cluster for one of our consulting customers or one of our in house products, we interact with the service on a near daily basis.

 As the AWS marketing page describes, ECS is: